skulpt/skulpt/functions.rst

 function to draw a square.
 The generalization step is to realize that a square is just a special kind of rectangle.

-To draw a rectangle We need to be able to call the function with different arguments for width and height.
+To draw a rectangle we need to be able to call the function with different arguments for width and height.
 Unlike the case of the square, we cannot repeat the same thing 4 times, because the four sides are not equal.
 However, it is the case that drawing the bottom and right sides are the